bayesianempirimancer/pyDMBD/README.md

 # Dependencies:  torch, numpy, matplotlib
 Dynamic Markov Blanket Discovery

-Uses Dynamic bayesian attention to assign labels to assign labels to observables which determine the relationship between the observable and the underlying latent dyanmics.
+Uses Dynamic bayesian attention to assign labels to observables which determine the relationship between the observable and the underlying latent dyanmics.
 Judicious use of masks applied to latent transitions as well as the observation model allows for the discovery of one or more markov blankets for each observable.
 Two types of masks are currently implemented one identifies a sigle blaneket that segragates the observables into object, environment, and boundary.
 The other segragates the observables into multiple objects each with its own blanket, which exist in a common environment.
 The former is the default and the latter is activated by setting the number of objects to a value greater than 1.
 The remainder of this explainer will focus on the single objectcase.

 The algorithm assumes that latent linear dynamics drive a set of observables and evolve according to x[t+1] = A*x[t] + B*u[t] + w[t], where w[t] is a noise term.
 By default the noise is independent but can be set to shared using the latent_noise = 'shared'.
 This is not recommended as currently there is no option to mask the noise term to force it to only be shared by the environment, boundary, and object latents.
-Independent noise is modeled using a diagonal precision matrix, with entries given by independent Gamma distributions.
+Independent noise is modeled using a diagonal precision matrix, with entries given by independent Gamma distributions in the hopes of getting a little automatic relevance determination for free.

-On input, hidden_dims = (s_dim, b_dim, z_dim) controls the number of latent variables assigned to environment (s), boundary (b), and internal states (z) and the matrix A is constrained to have zeros in the upper right and lower left corners preventing object and environment variabels from directly interacting.

 The observation model is given by y_i[t] = C_lambda_i[t] @ x[t] + D_lambda_i[t] @ r[t] + v_lambda_i[t], where v_lambda[t] is the noise term which is assumed to be shared.
 Here y_i[t] is a vector of observables associated with measurement i at time t and lambda_i[t] is the assignment of that observable to either object, environment, or boundary.
 The logic of this MB discovery algorithm is that i indexes a given particle, or control volume and y_i[t] is a measurement of some set of properties like position and veolcity or the concentration of some chemical species or whatever.
 Since the goal is macroscopic object discovery, the function of the latent variable lambda_i[t] is to determine which of the hidden dynamic variables, x = {s,b,z}, drive observable i.
+The hidden latents themselves are therefore constrained to evolve accordance with the Markov Blanket assumption.
+On input, hidden_dims = (s_dim, b_dim, z_dim) controls the number of latent variables assigned to environment (s), boundary (b), and internal states (z) and the matrix A that controls the dynamics is constrained to have zeros in the upper right and lower left corners preventing object and environment variabels from directly interacting.

-For example if lambda_i[t] = (1,0,0) then the microscopic element i is part of the envirobment and thus C_[1,0,0] is constrained to have zero entries in all the columns associated with hidden dims [b_dim:].
+Associated with each microscopic object, i, the assignment variable functions in the following way.
+If lambda_i[t] = (1,0,0) then the microscopic element i is part of the envirobment and thus C_[1,0,0] is constrained to have zero entries in all the columns associated with hidden dims [b_dim:].
 Because we are interested in modeling objects that can exchange matter with their environment, or travel through a fixed meduim (like a traveling wave).
 The assignment variables also have dynamics.
-Specifically, they evolve according to a discrete HMM with transitions matrix that prevents labels from transitioning directly from object to environment or vice versa.
+Specifically, they evolve according to a discrete HMM with transition matrix that prevents labels from transitioning directly from object to environment or vice versa.
 That is the transition dynamics also have Markov Blanket structure.

 We model non-linearities in the observation model by expanding the domain of lambda_i[t] to include 'roles' associated with different emmissions matrices C_lambda but with the same MB induced masking structure.
 The number of roles is controlled by role_dims = (s_roles, b_roles, z_roles), which is specified on input.
 Thus the transition matrix for the lambda_i's is role_dims.sum() x role_dims.sum() constrained to have zeros in the upper right and lower left corners.